Identifying Odonata from photographs

 We started out saying that we have a lot to learn about Odonata distribution.
 We live in Wayne County, Michigan, outside Detroit.
 It is (and always has been) the most populous county in the state, and is also the most developed.
 Prior to 1995, there were fewer than 50 species recorded for the county, only 32 verified by specimens.
 Since 2001 -- in this heavily urban county -- we have nearly doubled the number of species for the county (including several species new to the state) and re-verified nearly all the historical species.
 If we can do that here, what can you do around your home?

 Most states that keep track of their Odonata do so out of their department of wildlife or natural resources, a state university, or museum.
 For a species to be "official," a voucher specimen needs to be submitted to the appropriate organization.
-In Michigan, this is the Michigan Odonata Survey (MOS), a project of the University of Michigan Museum of Zoology (UMMZ) Insect Division.
+In Michigan, this is the Michigan Odonata Survey.
 Requiring voucher specimens is pretty standard with insects, owing to the difficulty in identifications and taxonomic status of so many species, outlined above.
 Further, most states don't have well-developed Odonata study programs -- so there isn't a cadre of professionals and amateurs with the expertise to form committees to "judge" sight and photo records.
-The MOS, for example, is run by Mark O'Brien, UMMZ's collections manager.
-He's responsible for most aspects of managing a collection of 4.5 million insects.
-I'm amazed he's had the time to launch and maintain MOS to the extent he has.
+The MOS, for example, was started by the University of Michigan Museum of Zoology (UMMZ) Insect Division's former collections manager Mark O'Brien.
+[As of late 2019, it is now managed by us, the Urban Dragon Hunters; see the website for more information.]

 The golden rule of the scientific method is that studies should be objective, verifiable, and repeatable.
 Vouchers help to satisfy that rule in a way sight records and most photos cannot.